 Composition of the Board

-As of 31 December 2024, the Board consisted of eight members, namely three executive Directors (Mr. Liu Guanghui, (chairman of the Board), Mr. Zhou Jun and Mr. Liu Wuwei), one non-executive Director (Ms. Zhong Yan) and four independent non-executive Directors (Mr. Chan Kay-cheung, Ms. Yau Lai Man, Hon.
+As of 31 December 2025, the Board consisted of eight members, namely three executive Directors (Mr. Liu Guanghui, (chairman of the Board, resigned on 26 February 2026), Mr. Zhou Jun and Mr. Hu Jun), one non-executive Director (Ms. Zhong Yan) and four independent non-executive Directors (Mr. Chan Kay-cheung, Ms. Yau Lai Man, Hon.
 Rock Chen Chung-nin and Mr. Tang Yi Hoi).
 The Company forms its Board based on the characteristics and uniqueness of its operations to ensure that each Director possesses the required industrial experience and managerial expertise.
-The personal biographies of the Directors are set out in pages 58 to 62 of the annual report.
-The Directors clearly understand that they should fulfill their duties diligently in the best interest of the Company and its Shareholders.
-The Company has signed appointment letters with all Directors for a fixed term of three years unless terminated by either party giving to the other not less than 1 month’s prior notice in writing, but the Directors are subject to retirement by rotation and re-election according to the Articles of Association.
+The personal biographies of the Directors are set out in pages 58 to 63 of the annual report.

 The Board delegated its authorities and obligations in the management of daily operations, business strategies and the Group’s business to the executive Directors and senior management, and delegated certain specific responsibilities to the committees under the Board.